Tony-gh123/Tony-gh123/README.md

 🧠 **About Me**

-I describe myself as a **data scientist** who's trying to make sense of society and the philosophy of good and evil.
+I describe myself as a someone who's trying to make sense of reality and the philosophy of good and evil.

 I am currently working on a couple of Machine Learning projects at the intersection of business and social science.
 My repositories are a combination of data wrangling practice-projects and other more serious statistical and predictive modeling work.